 In this article, we’ll review the best gnat traps you can use in your house and how they work.
 Hop on to find new ways to fight the pesky invaders!

 How Do Gnat Traps Work?
-7 Different Traps
+7 Different Sticky Traps

 - Catches Over 150 Flies Per Stick Metallic Lure To Attract Flies Perforated Carton To Hide Trap No Broadcast Insecticides Indoor/outdoor Use

-They’re a very simple trap.
+They’re a very simple trap and effective for pest control.
 Flypapers are sticky, and they come in bright colors to attract gnats and flies.
-When you hang them around your house or place them anywhere, the gnats get attracted to the color.
+When you hang them around your house or place them anywhere, the fungus gnats get attracted to the color.
 They come closer only to find themselves becoming one with the paper.

-Trap 2: Apple Cider Vinegar (Fruit Fly Trap)
+Gnat Trap 2: Apple Cider Vinegar (Sticky Traps)

 - BRAGG APPLE CIDER VINEGAR: The Bragg ACV Vinegar is made from organically grown apples, and offers various health benefits.
 To easily incorporate ACV...